thautwarm/MLStyle.jl/README.md

 - Performance Gain

-    When dealing with complex conditional logics and visiting nested datatypes, the codes compiled via `MLStyle.jl` is usually ass fast as handwritten code.
+    When dealing with complex conditional logics and visiting nested datatypes, the codes compiled via `MLStyle.jl` is usually as fast as handwritten code.
 You can check the [benchmarks](#benchmark) for details.

 - Extensibility and Hygienic Scoping